logicalclocks/logicalclocks.github.io/docs/setup_installation/common/settings.md

   </figure>
 </p>

-## Create and manage API keys in the API keys section
+## Create and manage API keys under the API keys section
 The API key section is where you create or delete your [managed.hopsworks.ai](https://managed.hopsworks.ai) API keys.
 More details about the API keys can be found in the [API keys documentation](./api_key.md)

 <p align="center">